Toxic Chemical Reform

 In the winter of 2016, the toxic chemical perfluorooctanoic acid (PFOA) was discovered in water supplies in Bennington County, Vermont.
 Subsequent testing has shown contamination in other regions of Vermont.
 This chemical was used to make a variety of products, including Teflon, and persists in the environment for decades.
 PFOA exposure is correlated with high blood pressure, thyroid disease, kidney and testicular cancer, and other health problems.

-The PFOA contamination highlighted a broader problem, where tens of thousands of chemicals are registered for use in the U.S. without adequate health and safety testing.
-Once public health concerns are identified, we have inadequate federal laws to regulate their use.
+The PFOA contamination highlighted a systemic problem, where tens of thousands of chemicals are registered for use in the U.S. without adequate health and safety testing.
+Once public health concerns are identified, we have inadequate federal laws to regulate the use of chemicals.
 To address this gap, Vermont has enacted a number of laws through the years to ban harmful chemicals in consumer products, and to require reporting of chemicals of high concern in children’s products (Act 188).
 In 2016, the federal government updated the Toxic Substances Control Act, but those new regulations will take years to implement, and those programs are currently being run by an administration that is prioritizing corporate profits over public health.

-- Update the Toxic-Free Families Act (Act 188) to collect more information on toxic chemicals being used in consumer products, and improve the process for restricting the use of harmful chemicals in products.
+- update the Toxic-Free Families Act (Act 188) to collect more user-friendly information on toxic chemicals used in children’s products, and improve the process for phasing out the use of harmful chemicals in these products.

-- Strengthen legal remedies available to Vermonters if they’ve been exposed to hazardous chemicals, and hold the polluters responsible.
+- Strengthen legal remedies to help protect Vermonters who have been exposed to hazardous chemicals, and hold the polluters responsible.